 Ahh, the beautiful city of Praha.
 Full of mystery, magic, and drunken debauchery.
-But what about the food scene?
+But, what about the food scene?
 Czech cuisine hasn’t always ranked alongside other European greats such as France and Italy.
-But, recent advancements in the culinary scene have certainly put the city on the foodie map.
+However, recent advancements in the culinary scene have certainly put iton the foodie map.
 Below are 8 must-eat Foods in Prague (and a few that should stay in the kitchen).

 Round bowls (or “wheels”) of puffy pastry dough overflow with sweet fruit jam and cheese.
 Some are topped with spices such as cinnamon, nutmeg, and poppy seed.
 While you can find them just about anywhere, they are most popular at weddings and church suppers.
 Recommended spots for Kolaches: Cafe Cafe and any farmer’s markets in Prague.